VernonGrant/jsn.c/README.md

 ## Usage

 To use **JSN.c** you only need to make use of two files, `jsn.c` and `jsn.h`.
-Here's a few usage examples to get you going.
+Here's a few usage examples to get help you get started.

 ### 1. Reading a value from JSON file